microsoft/edge-diagnostics-adapter/README.md

 ```

 * `--launch <url>` for opening Edge with a specific URLt.
 * `Ctrl-C` to quit.
-Also, the proxy can be left running as a background process.
+Also, the adaptor can be left running as a background process.

+#### Usage via node.
+To simplify usage with Node we are also providing [edge-diagnostics-launch](https://github.com/Microsoft/edge-diagnostics-launch), that works a simple wrapper for the Edge Diagnostics Adapter.

-### View and inspect debuggable tabs
+#### View and inspect debuggable targets

 Navigate to [localhost:9222](http://localhost:9222).
 You'll see a listing of all connected devices.

 ## Supported features and API